scaleoutsean/sfc/docs/dashboards.md

 ![Cluster performance - normalized IOPS](../images/sfc-example-dashboard-06-cluster-performance.png)

 ### Cluster version (`cluster_version`)

 This is a simple one, just to keep an eye on the API and software version and also the cluster name (`PROD`, below).
 That's important for multi-cluster environments and/or if you collect data from multiple clusters into the same InfluxDB.
+This is the same for SQL and InfluxQL:

 ```sql
 > select * from cluster_version